 They write books about men like Igor Vovchanchyn.
 In fact, one exists by author Daniel DiMarzio called “The King of Fighting” available on Amazon.com.
-Among the last of a dying breed, very few fighters will ever walk planet earth that will occupy the same level of respect that I reserve for men like Vovchanchyn.
-A living legend in mixed martial arts circles, Vovchanchyn’s fighting career to this day serves as an example for generations of fight fans of what true greatness is all about.
+Among the last of a dying breed, very few fighters will ever walk planet earth whom will occupy the same level of respect that I reserve for men like Vovchanchyn.
+A living legend in mixed martial arts circles, Vovchanchyn’s fighting career to this day serves as an example for generations of fight fans to come of what true greatness is all about.
 If there was a Mt.
 Rushmore of mixed martial arts, Igor Vovchanchyn (55-10, 39 KOs) would no doubt occupy a spot reserved for the sports all-time greats.

 ESPN ranks “Ice Cold” Igor Vovchanchyn as the #9 hardest hitter in mixed martial arts history.
 An arbitrary ranking with no kind of quantitative data to support such a premise, the standing is little more than a ceremonial acknowledgement of a now forgotten pioneer of the sport who at one time was the very definition of a no holds barred fighter.
-Long before mixed martial arts caught on with the general public fighters just like Vovchanchyn paved the roads that so many freely travel today.
+Long before mixed martial arts caught on with the general public, fighters just like Vovchanchyn paved the roads that so many freely travel today.

 According to the ESPN report, “Vovchanchyn’s hands, calcified and raised like rolling hills at his knuckles, unveiled epitaphs for opponents for a decade.
 The “Ice Cold” Ukrainian, carrying 235 pounds on a 5-foot-8 frame, ruled multi-fight one-night tournaments (often bare-knuckle) from 1995 through 1999, amassing a 37-2 record and a hit-list of KOs.
 He continued racking up wins and stoppages in Pride before leaving the sport for good in 2005.”
 A Pride FC 2000 Open Weight Grand Prix finalist, Vovchanchyn lost to the great Mark Coleman by TKO in his third fight of the night.